 Steve Jobs plots a boardroom coup

 Jobs wasn’t happy, though.
 He pleaded with Sculley to get his old job back.
 When that didn’t work, he flat-out suggested that Sculley quit.
 Sculley refused.
 Jobs then began secretly planning a takeover of Apple and recruiting people to help him.
-Jobs found some supporters inside Apple, but he was warned that the majority of the board wouldn’t side with him.
+Jobs found some supporters inside the company, but he was warned that the majority of the board wouldn’t side with him.

 Nonetheless, he ignored that advice and continued with his attempted Apple coup.